 3. Rent Clothes

-I've rented clothes from Rent the Runway while visiting the States, and tried Dresst (Ontario-based) for a few months.
+I've rented clothes from Rent the Runway while visiting the States, and tried Dresst (Ontario-based, no longer in operation) for a few months.
 I personally don't rent right now because I'm satisfied with my wardrobe, but I recommend renting for those who require outfits for special occasions or like to be seen in new clothes for social or work events.
 Renting is also great for people who are still discovering their personal style.

 4. Consider the Fabric